Many of my friends are writers and bloggers.

 It’s sometimes helpful to read from successful writers – a pep talk, how they became successful, or just their fun biography.

 Sometimes we suffer from writer’s block and need inspiration to keep going.
+We never, ever call this procrastinating.
+It’s research!

 I love this Writer’s Prayer: